 1. Failing to validate and analyze the customer reasons for return is a very common mistake in handling product returns.

-2. Failing to to establish a good rule for rejecting returns is common mistake that is usually taken for granted.
+2. Failing to establish a good rule for rejecting returns is common mistake that is usually taken for granted.

 U.S. retailers lose between $9.6 billion and $14.8 billion annually from return fraud, according to research by the National Retail Federation (NRF) and the Loss Prevention Research Council.

-Unless youre selling very special types of products, do not allow your customers to send products back without your prior authorization.
+Unless you are selling very special types of products, do not allow your customers to send products back without your prior authorization.
 That practice leads to abuse.
 A very basic rule of a good product returns system is a way to enforce at least a basic gate keeping.
 The goal of this gate keeping is simply to validate if the customer has a valid reason for returning the item.
 It is fair to require customers to provide a valid reason for returning an item, not just because he the customer can request it.
 Ever heard of the expression "just because you can does not mean you should"?
 If a vendor fails to validate the customer's reason for return then he can expect a quick rise in customer returns; resulting in loss of revenue.

 3. Poor customer or user interface in accepting product returns is an unacceptable mistake.

-If your product returns portal comes with a 100 page user manual then it is way too complicated!
+If your product returns portal comes with a 100-page user manual then it is way too complicated!
 A good returns portal should be intuitive enough to be self-explanatory and not relying on many pages of How To's and Instructions.

 4. Poor end-to-end customer experience after submitting a valid returns request.